kayode0x/Xchange-currency-converter/README.md

 # Xchange-currency-converter
 Convert over 160 currencies with the web app.
 Includes daily updates of live rates.
-Crypto currency converter is in progress.
+Cryptocurrency converter is available on [Apexwallet](https://github.com/apexwallet)

-To use this, create a config.js file in the js folder and request for your own api keys from https://www.exchangerate-api.com/ and https://www.currencyconverterapi.com/
+To use this, create a config.js file in the js folder and request for your own api keys from [This API Provider](https://www.exchangerate-api.com/) and [This too](https://www.currencyconverterapi.com/)

 Once you get the api keys, in the config.js file, add